 14. Find an organization & get involved

-See if there are environmental organizations that you can join in.
+See if there are environmental organizations that you can join.

-You can volunteer for clean-up activities, learn more about conserving energy, saving water, recycling, etc.
+You can volunteer for clean-up activities, and learn more about conserving energy, saving water, recycling, etc.

 If you can’t find anything locally, you can be the one to create some environmental initiatives or events.